Dre Campbell Farm

 If you haven’t started already, it is time to start saving your eggshells.

-Ground egg shells provide indoor and outdoor plants with calcium when tilled into the soil.
-It contains calcium carbonate as well as phosphorus, magnesium, and other nutrients [1].
+Ground eggshells provide calcium to indoor and outdoor plants when tilled into the soil.
+They contain calcium carbonate, as well as phosphorus, magnesium, and other nutrients [1].

 Here’s how to prepare and use eggshells for plants and the garden.